 In Switzerland, e-voting means voting online via the internet.
-E-voting is part of the strategic plan of Swiss E-Government, which entails close collaboration between the Confederation and the cantons.
+E-voting is part of the Swiss e-government strategy, which entails close collaboration between the Confederation and the cantons.
 Since 2004, 15 cantons have offered internet voting to a limited part of their electorate in over 300 trials.
 The Confederation and cantons have followed the principle of ‘security before speed’.
 In Switzerland, e-voting is only permitted if strict requirements under federal law are met.

 - Further development of the systems